Roxanne Reid - Africa Addict

 Kalk Bay things to do: go shopping

-Kalk Bay shops and interesting alleyways
+Kalk Bay shops

 The Ice Cafe, Kalk Bay

-The Ice Cafe sells great ice cream that people of all ages will enjoy on a hot summer's day
+The Ice Cafe sells ice cream that people of all ages will enjoy on a hot summer's day

 Perhaps my all-time best thing to do is to visit Kalk Bay restaurants and coffee shops for everything from coffee or a drink to breakfast, lunch or dinner.
 Here are some of the perennial favourites:

-• Brass Bell Kalk Bay – a few different spaces all situated close to the waves for a really immersive experience.
+• Brass Bell Kalk Bay has a few different spaces all situated close to the waves for a really immersive experience.
 Heavy on the seafood but there are steak and burger options too.
 It’s a great place for a few drinks but gets really busy on the weekends so if you want to eat you’d better book ahead.

 • Cape to Cuba – you’ll probably come for the mojitos or daiquiris but you’ll love it for the jumble of colourful chandeliers, mismatched chairs and clutter, the vibey music redolent of Havana cigar smoke and tango dancers.
 There’s a tip of the hat to Ernest Hemingway and Che Guevara too.
 The food flavour is Cuban with a hint of Cajun and a wallop of chilli.

-Cape to Cuba, Kalk Bay
+Cape to Cuba, Kalk Bay, Cape Town

 Come to Cape to Cuba for the mojitos, stay for the vibe